What Is An Invoice Number: Definition, Example, and How To Assign It

 • Customer or Project Codes: Invoice numbers that include customer or project codes (e.g., CUST001, PROJ002) help categorize invoices by specific clients or projects.
 This format is beneficial for businesses managing multiple clients or projects simultaneously.

-• Combination Format: This format creates unique invoice number by combining sequential numbers and other identifiers, such as year and month (e.g., 2024-07-001).
+• Combination Format: This format creates a unique invoice number by combining sequential numbers and other identifiers, such as year and month (e.g., 2024-07-001).
 It offers flexibility and clarity in organizing invoices by both time and sequence.

 Conclusion